atlas-runtime/atlas-guides/README.md

 In my case, my IP is `192.168.1.11`.
 If you cannot find such an entry, you might have miss-configured your SSID/Password on previous steps.

 At this point, you whole environment is set!
-However, if you want to deploy an SSH server and connect remotely to the Raspberry PI, do the following:
+However, if you want to deploy an SSH server and connect remotely your Raspberry PI, do the following:
 1. Enable the ssh service so it runs every time you reboot your Raspberry PI.
 `sudo systemctl enable ssh.service`
 2. Restart the ssh service to use it now.